itinance/react-native-fs/README.md

-  background?: boolean;     // Continue the download in the background after the app terminates (iOS only) discretionary?: boolean;  // Allow the OS to control the timing and speed of the download to improve perceived performance  (iOS only) cacheable?: boolean;      // Whether the download can be stored in the shared NSURLCache (iOS only, defaults to true) progressDivider?: number;
+  background?: boolean;     // Continue the download in the background after the app terminates (iOS only) discretionary?: boolean;  // Allow the OS to control the timing and speed of the download to improve perceived performance  (iOS only) cacheable?: boolean;      // Whether the download can be stored in the shared NSURLCache (iOS only, defaults to true) allowsCellularAccess?: boolean; // Whether the file may be downloaded on a cellular connection (iOS only, defaults to true) progressDivider?: number;
   begin?: (res: DownloadBeginCallbackResult) => void;
   progress?: (res: DownloadProgressCallbackResult) => void;